 Customers can be offered a way to turn their subscriptions to active from non-renewing by extending their subscription.

-If the cancellation date is postponed, the subscription will still continue to be in the non-renewing state, until the cancellation date.
-Since, just the cancellation date changes and not the status of the subscription, payment is not collected for the intermediate period.
+If the cancelation date is postponed, the subscription will still continue to be in the non-renewing state, until the cancelation date.
+An option to raise prorated charges for the extended period is also made available while performing this action.

 To re-start the billing for a canceled subscription, you need to ‘reactivate' your subscription.
 Learn more.